Soda and Spirit Combos That Make Simple Cocktail Substitutes

 Spiced Rum + 7 Up

 Here’s a combination only the most desperate 22-year-old at a house party, and us -- the daring researches of soda and booze -- would try.
 But should they be brave enough, they would be richly rewarded with a shockingly rich and fragrant beverage.
-Somehow, when combined, spiced rum and 7 Up taste like cream soda.
+Somehow, when combined, spiced rum and 7 Up taste like a boozy cream soda.

 Tequila + Sprite

-It's natural to pair Sprite with Tequila in an attempt to come out with some form of a margarita.
+It's natural to pair Sprite with tequila in an attempt to come out with some form of a margarita.
 Though Sprite is much more syrupy than the average agave-infused marg, it's balanced with its subtle hints of lemon and lime and effervescent.
 That being said, a lime wedge and salt on the rim will only improve this incredibly simple drink.

 Jägermeister + Mountain Dew